Sunday, December 28, 2014

 "There is no better than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance next time."Malcolm X

-While anger is something we are taught to contain, it certainly is one of the purest emotion.
+While anger is something we are taught to contain, it certainly is one of the purest emotions.
 An angry person is a spontaneous person, the best he can be.
 What an angry person says is not fabricated, it is simply the truth from his perspective.
 But, historically very few have been able to articulate their anger creatively.
 Most have simply gone destructive.

 To this end Malcolm X, the personification of anger, is a figure to look up to.
-One prime figure of American Black Rights Movement, he embodied a personality that was magnetic as well as could inspire fear.
+One prime figure of American Black Rights Movement, he embodied a personality that was magnetic as well as one that could inspire fear.
 He was rightfully angry for the basics he was denied as a citizen of a nation, but more so as a human.
-His chamionship for rights of people, he considered brothers has been fierce and unabashed and essentially not concealed by garb of nonviolence.
+His championship for rights of people, he considered brothers has been fierce and unabashed and essentially not concealed by garb of nonviolence.